 Fox Shox has a long history in the world of shocks in both mountain biking and motocross, but their first mountain bike suspension fork was launched back in 2001.
-It proved a huge hit and this 32 chassis was quickly followed by the burly 36, downhill 40 and then the trail 34 forks, all available in a number of specs to suit different budgets.
+It proved a huge hit and this 32 chassis was quickly followed by the burly 36, downhill 40 and then the trail 34 and super enduro 38 fork, all available in a number of specs to suit different budgets.

 Our guide will run you through the current Fox Shox front fork range, including all the different models, the specifications available for each of those and what all means, in order to help you find which one is best for you and your budget.

-All Fox Shox forks follow the same naming convention, where a number tells you the upper leg diameter in millimetres, which in turn gives you an idea of the end user the fork is suitable for.
-Roughly summed up, the 32 series of forks are made for cross-country and light trail use, the 34 forks are meant for all-around trail use, the 36 is for heavy duty trail/all mountain and enduro use, while the dual crown 40 is made for downhill and extreme gravity riding.
+All Fox Shox forks follow the same naming convention, where a number tells you the upper leg diameter in millimetres, which in turn gives you an idea of the end-user the fork is suitable for.
+Roughly summed up, the 32 series of forks are made for cross-country and light trail use, the 34 forks are meant for all-around trail use, the 36 is for heavy-duty trail/all-mountain use, the 38 is for enduro riding and racing while the dual crown 40 is made for downhill and extreme gravity riding.
 All of Fox's aftermarket forks use air springs.

-In addition to these base chassis designs, here are a number of different specification levels for each of them, which is why the Fox Shox fork range adds up to a huge 144 different models...
+In addition to these base chassis designs, here are a number of different specification levels for each of them, which is why the Fox Shox fork range adds up to around 160 different models...

 Factory Series forks